geosolutions-it/MapStore2/docs/user-guide/widgets.md

 !!! warning
     In order to move forward to the next step, only **X Attribute**, **Y Attribute** and **Operation** are considered as mandatory fields.

-Once the changes are done, the next step displays, for example, similar to the following:
+Once the settings are done, the next step displays, for example, similar to the following:

 <img src="../img/widgets/widget-info.jpg" class="ms-docimage"  style="max-width:450px;"/>